 *Disclaimer: Major Players sorted in no particular order

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The Australian flexible office space market is expected to record a CAGR of more than 8% during the forecast period.
-The growth of big tech companies in Australia is a key indicator for the procurement of flexible office spaces.Twitter, Apple, Amazon, and Atlassian are becoming buzzwords in the property world.
-These companies are taking significant amounts of space in the leading Australian property markets.
-Many companies have implemented business continuity plans, with post-COVD-19 options being considered and implemented.
+- The growth of large tech companies in Australia is a key sign that flexible office spaces should be bought.Twitter, Apple, Amazon, and Atlassian are becoming buzzwords in the property world.
+These companies are taking up significant amounts of space in the leading Australian property markets.
+Many companies implemented business continuity plans, with post-COVID-19 options being considered and implemented.
 When considering a post-COVID-19 company plan, choosing flexible office premises and working hours is essential.
-Post the pandemic, co-working spaces will gain huge demand.
+Post-pandemic, co-working spaces will gain huge demand.

 Demand for Larger Spaces driving the market

-All major cities in Australia are expected to see massive development of flexible working space in the coming years.
-The companies are more interested in taking dedicated and secure private offices for one person up to 100 employees.While remote working will supplement future workplace methods, it will not completely replace them.
+In the coming years, all major cities in Australia are expected to see massive development of flexible working space.Companies are more interested in acquiring dedicated and secure private offices for one to 100 employees.While remote working will supplement future workplace methods, it will not completely replace them.
 Large corporations, in particular, still require a central headquarters to strengthen their brand and culture.
-In Q1 2021, 18% of all flex space inquiries in Australia were for 10+ workstations, while demand for 1-2 person offices fell by 14% since Q1 2020.
+In Q1 2021, 18% of all flex space inquiries in Australia were for 10+ workstations, while demand for 1-2-person offices fell by 14% since Q1 2020.

 To understand key trends, Download Sample Report

-1.1 Study Assumptions
+1.1 Study Deliverables

-1.2 Scope of the Study
+1.3 Scope of the Study